thvasilo/uncertain-trees-reproducible/README.md

-# Reprodibility repository for Online Regression Forests
+# Reproducibility repository for Online Regression Forests

 Using this repository you should be able to reproduce all the experiments we performed for our work on online regression forests.